snakemake/snakemake-workflow-catalog/README.md

 ## Contributing

 Contributions to the Snakemake Workflow Catalog are welcome!
-Ideas can be discussed on the [Catalogs Issues page](https://github.com/snakemake/snakemake-workflow-catalog/issues) first, and contributions made through Github Pull Requests.
+Ideas can be discussed on the [catalog's Issues page](https://github.com/snakemake/snakemake-workflow-catalog/issues) first, and contributions made through Github Pull Requests.

-## Getting Started
+## Using workflows from the catalog

 To get started with a workflow from the catalog:

 1. Clone the repository or download the specific workflow directory.
 2. Review the documentation provided with the workflow to understand its requirements and usage.
-3. Configure the workflow by editing the config files as needed.
+3. Configure the workflow by editing the `config.yml` files as needed.
 4. Execute the workflow using Snakemake.

 For more detailed instructions, please refer to the documentation within each workflow directory.